A Typical Year 6 Day

 Despite all of the hard work in Year 6, the children still get the opportunity to experience some wonderful trips and events at school.

 The ‘End of Year 6’ trip to Wales is a firm favourite amongst past students and allows the children of IJS to get out and experience a wide range of activities from kayaking to rock climbing, mountain walks to bush craft!

 In Year 6, the children also visit the Warning Zone to learn about how to keep themselves safe whilst out and about.
-In addition, educational visits to Bosworth Battlefield, De Montfort University and Space Park Leicester ensure the children are exposed to a variety of learning environments.
+In addition, educational visits to Bletchley Park, De Montfort University and Green’s Science Museum ensure the children are exposed to a variety of learning environments.
 We also celebrate our diversity in year six with visits to many different local places of worship and in school visitors and events.

 It is not only out of school where the children get to experience lots of fun learning opportunities.
 In Year 6, the opportunities for learning are endless and include: